 Pick Winners, Fight Cancer During March Madness

 Picking winners in the NCAA college basketball tournament can do more than raise your profile in the office pool this year.
-This year, that golden touch can also raise money to fight cancer.
+Again this year, that golden touch can also raise money to fight cancer.

-It’s all thanks to a collaboration between the American Cancer Society’s Coaches vs. Cancer program and the CBS Round by Round Bracket Platform presented by Infiniti.
-For every correct pick a fan makes though this bracket page, Infiniti will make a donation to Coaches vs. Cancer, up to $500,000.
+It’s all thanks to a collaboration between the American Cancer Society’s Coaches vs. Cancer program and the Round by Round Bracket Challenge presented by Infiniti.
+For every correct pick a fan makes though this bracket page, Infiniti will make a donation to Coaches vs. Cancer, up to $700,000.
 And if your first round picks fail to advance, you can start all over with the next round.

 Reviewed by: Members of the ACS Medical Content Staff